helsouri/MLFQ_XV6_Shceduler/README.md

 I must say that this is not perfect but it works very well <br>
 Missing the option of checking back from Q1 always will add more print commands to debugg<br>
 use : $host.UI.RawUI.WindowTitle = "New Title" to chnage power shell title <br>
-edited proc.c to include a few more print commands <br>
+edited proc.c to include a few more print commands <br><br>
+Figured out better implementation instead of having 6 level of queues i should attempt to implement things according solely on priority and the for loop checks for priority, meaning simply checking a number versus checking actual location in a stack <br>